dascentral/ubuntu-dotfiles/resources/docs/server_setup.md

 * Nginx
 * Redis

 Note that I currently host servers at [DigitalOcean](https://www.digitalocean.com/).
-Setup below covers configuration of a new Droplet.
+Setup below covers configuration of a new Droplet where I have specified the `root` password during initial creation.

 ## Server Setup